 |MOON KNIGHT No. 1, August 2014|

 Since his first appearance within the pages of “Werewolf By Night”, the Fist of Khonshu has always been portrayed as a brighter than white costumed acrobat, his face masked and physique shrouded by a billowing cloak which would not look out of place catching the high rise winds of a certain Gotham City.
-Indeed, for many he would appear for all intents and purposes to be little more than a ‘negative’ for the co-creation of Bob Kane and Bill Finger… and considering at his most basic level that Marc Spector is just a ludicrously wealthy playboy who dons cape and cowl to battle crime, it is an understandable criticism.
+Indeed, for many he would appear for all intents and purposes to be little more than a ‘negative version' of Bob Kane and Bill Finger's co-creation; an especially understandable criticism considering that at his most basic level Marc Spector is just a ludicrously wealthy playboy who dons cape and cowl to battle crime.

-But this isn’t “DC Comics”, it’s “Marvel Worldwide” and with this opening issue writer Warren Ellis has masterfully reimagined forty years’ worth of shadowy shenanigans and created a Moon Knight who, whilst still very much the mentally unbalanced servant of the Ancient Egyptian Moon God, is wonderfully removed from the ‘cloaked crusader’ of old.
-Instead we simply have ‘Mister Knight’, a concerned citizen who has the trust of a grizzled street detective and as a result access to the crime scene of the latest in a series of New York ‘slasher’ killings.
+But this isn’t “DC Comics” or "Batman", it’s “Marvel Worldwide”, and with this opening issue writer Warren Ellis has masterfully reimagined forty years’ worth of shadowy shenanigans and created a Moon Knight who, whilst still very much the mentally unbalanced servant of the Ancient Egyptian Moon God, is wonderfully removed from the ‘cloaked crusader’ of old.
+Instead we simply have ‘Mister Knight’, a concerned citizen who has the trust of a grizzled street detective and resultantly access to the crime scene of the latest in a series of New York ‘slasher’ killings.

-Admittedly the face hood and prevalent crescent moon imagery is still very much on display.
-But the flowing cape, leaping from rooftop to rooftop and lasso-grapple have all been replaced (for now at least) with a dazzling all-white three-piece suit and tie, and a calm, considered, Arthur Conan Doyle-like investigative approach which makes this version of Marc Spector a considerably different type of super-hero to those currently in place within the Marvel Universe (or that of any other publisher for that matter).
+Admittedly the anti-hero's face hood and prevalent crescent moon imagery is still very much on display.
+But the flowing cape, leaping from rooftop to rooftop and lasso-grapple have all been replaced (for now at least) with a dazzling all-white three-piece suit and tie, as well as a calm, considered, Arthur Conan Doyle-like investigative approach which makes this version of the former mercenary a considerably different type of superhuman to those currently in place within the Marvel Universe (or that of any other publisher for that matter).

 |The variant cover art of "MOON KNIGHT" No. 1 by Skottie Young|